MicrosoftDocs/azure-dev-docs/articles/java/migration/appcat.md

 ### Detail information for a specific issue

 For each incident, you can get more information (the issue detail, the content of the rule, etc.) just by clicking on it.
-You also get the list of all the files that are affected by this incident.
+You also get the list of all the files affected by this incident.

 ![Issue detail](./media/appcat/report-assessment-detail.png)

-Then, for each file/class that is affected by the incident, you can jump into the source code to highlight the line of code that created the issue.
+Then, for each file/class affected by the incident, you can jump into the source code to highlight the line of code that created the issue.

 ![Issue code](./media/appcat/report-assessment-code.png)